rapidsai/cuspatial/docs/source/developer_guide/contributing_guide.md

 pre-commit run
 ```

 Optionally, you may set up the pre-commit hooks to run automatically when you make a git commit.
-This can be done by running:
+This can be done by running the following command in cuspatial repository:

 ```bash
 pre-commit install